Introduction

 Financial Eligibility Assessment

-The financial eligibility assessment evaluates an applicant's economic situation, as outlined by the Civil Legal Aid (Financial Resources and Payment for Services) Regulations 2013.
+Financial eligibility is assessed according to the Civil Legal Aid (Financial Resources and Payment for Services) Regulations 2013.

 Income Assessment